 1. The existing building is a mixture of architectural symbols and "Post-modern" irony that had brief popularity in the 1970s - 80s and tended to devalue historic architectural styles by using their details as a mix and match wallpaper on modern, often cheaply-constructed buildings.
 Its loss is not a concern from Historic Preservation standards perspective, although some may think it worthwhile documenting local examples of this shallow and mercifully-brief style.
 It is possible that portions of earlier historic buildings are incorporated in the current building, and should be incumbent on the developer to research and document.

-2. The proposed new building appears to be a vernacular Italianate commercial building from the second half of the 19th century, similar to historic
+2. The proposed new building appears to be a vernacular Italianate commercial building from the second half of the 19th century, similar to historic examples in most Vermont cities and towns.

 At first glance, this new building could easily be mistaken for an authentic 1880 commercial building that is often found in Vermont town centers.
 This raises concerns since it is so highly imitative that it would certainly fool and confuse an average citizen-observer.